15 free hashtag tracking tools - from the experts

 Here's what one of our experts had to say:

 “I like using Tagboard to do searches for Hashtag use across several social platforms at once.
 You can easily aggregate the results and see how people are using the hashtag.”

 Andrea Vahl (@AndreaVahl), Co-author of Facebook Marketing All-in-One for Dummies and Creator of @GrandmaMaryShow

 Hashtags.org is the go to place for general information on hashtags.
-It’s probably most useful for finding out the top trending hashtags in different genre’s such as business, tech, entertainment etc. But it also includes a wealth of resources such as instructions on how to use hashtags, latest news and general info about using Twitter too.
+It’s most useful for finding out the top trending hashtags in different genre’s such as business, tech, entertainment, etc. But it also includes a wealth of resources such as instructions on how to use hashtags, latest news, and general info about using Twitter.
 It’s a great learning resource for those just getting started with hashtags and the articles can give you ideas on what makes a hashtag successful.
 Free and paid options available.

 “Twubs is designed to provide a better way to conduct, manage and follow Twitter hashtag chats.
 Landing pages can be embedded into websites or used as a standalone page.”
 From 8 Twitter Hashtag Tracking Tools

 Paul Chaney (@pchaney), Editor of Web Marketing Today

 If you want to see what the world is talking about, Trendsmap gives you an instant overview.
 In the free version, you can instantly see the current most popular hashtags in every country and region in the world.
 You can zoom in and out of the map to get the exact view that you want and the overall effect is visually appealing.